isomerpages/govtech-govstack/pages/speakers-bio.md

 ### **Clement Wong, Cloud Solution Strategist, Asia Pacific and Japan, VMware**

 Clement Wong is the Cloud Solution Strategist, Asia Pacific and Japan, of VMware.
 He is the Subject Matter Expert for VMware’s cloud management solutions, and delivers training and presentations to direct sales, customers and partners globally.
-In his role, he is responsible for helping organizations build, architect and design their own private cloud.
+In his role, he is responsible for helping organisations build, architect and design their own private cloud.
 He also serves as the strategic connection between VMware, its customers and partners to drive sales and partnerships across the region.

 At VMware, Clement is part of the CTO Ambassador program, where he helps ensure close collaboration between VMware’s R&D team and customers to address current issues and future needs in an effective manner.
 Clement also serves as a VMware Hands-on Labs Captain, building and delivering content on VMware Hands-on Labs for customers, partners and users on VMware products and solutions during VMworld, vForums and other VMware hands-on labs workshops held globally.